Deaadman/UniversalTweaks/Information/PatchNotes.md

 		- CPU Usage and Temp
 		- GPU Usage and Temp
 	- Add labels for equippable items in `Panel_HUD` which displayes the current item in hand.
 (Like Fortnite).
+	- Remove the spray paint option from the radial menu if there is no spray paint can in your inventory.
 <br></br>
 - Programming
 	- Add more `null` checks.